pinot-contrib/pinot-docs/developers/advanced/null-value-support.md

 {% hint style="info" %}
 **Important**

 You MUST `SET enableNullHandling=true;` before you query.
 Just having `"nullHandlingEnabled: true,"` set in your table config does not automatically provide `enableNullHandling=true` when you execute a query.
+Basic null handling only supports `IS NOT NULL` and `IS NULL` predicates.
+Advanced null handling adds SQL compatiblilty.
 {% endhint %}

 ### Example workarounds to handle null values